There are many opportunities in the UBC Faculty of Arts to develop as an individual, a scholar, a leader, and a professional. This guide offers:

-Prepare for your transition to university by reading through the New Student Checklist and filling out the Arts First-Year Planning Tool for the Bachelor of Arts.
-Together these resources will guide you through each step of the planning process.
+- Prepare for your transition to university by reading the New Student Checklist and filling out the Arts First-Year Planning Tool for the Bachelor of Arts.
+These resources will guide you through each step of the planning process.

-- Explore and begin to define which specialization (major) you are working towards.
-Do you want to also add a minor or a double major?
+- Explore which specialization (major) you are working towards.
+Do you want to add a minor or a double major?
 Have you considered an honours degree?

 - You will officially enter your specialization in second or third year, depending on the major you choose.
 Some specializations have limited entry and require a certain average, pre-requisites, or an application.
-You can learn about the different declaration and application processes for your considered specializations by looking at specializations on the Student Service Centre (SSC), the UBC Vancouver Academic Calendar, or department websites.
+Learn about the different declaration and application processes by looking at specializations on the Student Service Centre (SSC), the UBC Vancouver Academic Calendar, or department websites.

-- Watch out for department events to learn more about the major(s) they offer and the career paths that specialization could lead to.
-It’s good to start working on major requirements early on if you would like to graduate in 4 years.
+- Watch out for department events to learn more about the major(s) they offer and the career paths they lead to.
+It’s good to start working on major requirements early on if you would like to graduate in four years.

 - Make sure you’re on track with your Degree Requirements, including the Science Requirement and the Literature Requirement.

 - All students must complete the Writing Component of the Writing and Research Requirement before reaching 60 credits.

 - Find out about leadership and mentorship opportunities at the Centre for Student Involvement & Careers.

 - Avoid the dreaded can’t-get-a-job-without-experience but can’t-get-experience-without-a-job cycle by joining the Arts Co-op Program, Arts Internship Program, or Work Learn.